Don't Turn Back Now. Keep Going. Face Down Your Fear.

 Evaluate the source.

 Why would you take the advice of someone who says, “move back home” when they have never moved out of their own home?
 Why would you listen to someone telling you not to relocate to another city when they have never lived anywhere outside of the city in which they were born, not to mention travel?
-Or why would you forgo the opportunity for personal growth and development by listening to someone who says, “You don’t need a degree” when they do not have a degree or education beyond the 12th grade?
+Or why would you forgo the opportunity for personal growth and development by listening to someone who says, “You don’t need a degree,” when they have neither a diploma or GED, or education beyond the 12th grade?

 If you look at the cycle of life, you see that nothing stays the same.
 Growth and Change occur throughout each stage.
 Purposeful living warrants growth and change, facing fears and overcoming adversity.